kouroshshafi/AdBlock-Twitter/README.md

 how to install userscripts: https://github.com/quoid/userscripts

-theoretically it should work on iOS (iPadOS) too.
+It also works on iOS (iPadOS) too.
+Just install the app userscripts on your device and add the js file listed here into the directory you set.
+Then give permission to Safari to alway use the file